ignite/cli/docs/guide/interchange/index.md

 - The token sold on the source chain cannot be bought back as it is
 - The token bought from the target chain cannot be sold back using the same pair.

 If a token on a source chain is sold, it can only be bought back by creating a new pair on the order book.
-This workflow is due to the nature of the Inter-Blockchain Communication protocol (IBC) which creates a `voucher` token on the target blockchain.
+This workflow is due to the nature of the Inter-Blockchain Communication protocol (IBC) that creates a `voucher` token on the target blockchain.
 There is a difference of a native blockchain token and a `voucher` token that is minted on another blockchain.
 You must create a second order book pair in order to receive the native token back.

 In the next chapter, you learn details about the design of the interblockchain exchange.